VolumeGraphics/traits/README.md

 For this reason, a noun is used in all examples or the paraphrase *with ... behavior* instead of *has ... behavior* is used.

 ## Implementation notes

+The implementation uses snake case for all concepts, types and type aliases.
+CamelCase is used for all global variables.

 The current implementation defines the following C++ concepts:
 - `function_type`: a function signature